unhookd vs Jomo: Blocked by Default vs Mindful Screen Time Management

 - Peek analytics show patterns in your temptation triggers

-- Minimal but focused on the moment of temptation
+- Focused on the exact moment of temptation

 Jomo: